A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Interventions

 \subsection{Learning with Interventions}

-Sometimes researchers want to observe the effect of an intervention on one single variable at the time, but there are settings in which this is not possible or it is inconvenient.
+Sometimes researchers want to observe the effect of an intervention on one single variable at a time, but there are settings in which this is not possible or it is inconvenient.
 Therefore, multi-variable interventions must be addressed as a special case of a generic intervention target.

-\paragraph{Single vs. Multi-Variable Interventions} When each intervention target contains a single variable at the time, the number of experiments needed to collect enough evidence to identify the causal graph is $n-1$, with $n$ the number of variables \cite{eberhardt2012number}.
+\paragraph{Single vs. Multi-Variable Interventions} When each intervention target contains a single variable at a time, the number of experiments needed to collect enough evidence to identify the causal graph is $n-1$, with $n$ the number of variables \cite{eberhardt2012number}.
 Indeed, if one intervention would enable the identification of the causal edges incoming into the only variable contained in the intervention target, then the $n$-th intervention would be redundant.

-In the case of intervention targets with more then one variable, only $\floor{\log(n)} + 1$ interventions are necessary and sufficient in the worst case scenario \cite{eberhardt2012number}, where the causal graph is the complete graph.
+In the case of intervention targets with more than one variable, only $\floor{\log(n)} + 1$ interventions\footnote{Where $\floor{x}$ denotes the \emph{floor} function that maps a real number $x$ to the greatest integer less than or equal to $x$.} are necessary and sufficient in the worst case scenario \cite{eberhardt2012number}, where the causal graph is the complete graph.
 Since this worst case is improbable, $O(\log\log(n))$ can be achieved as lower bound with high probability in the multi-variable setting with a randomized intervention scheme \cite{hu2014randomized}, that is, it is possible to plan the experimental design in advance to minimize the number of interventions.

-\paragraph{Unknown Intervention Targets} An other problem that one may face during structural learning with interventional data is the uncertainty related to the interventional targets.
+\paragraph{Unknown Intervention Targets} An other problem that one may face during structural learning with interventional data is the uncertainty related to the interventional targets \mbox{\cite{squires2020permutationbased, jaber2020advances, rothenhausler2015backshift}}.
 There are scenarios in which it is known that an intervention has been performed, but it is unclear which is the exact set of variables that has been affected by such intervention.
 In this case, an additional layer of complexity is added in order to properly handle the less informative setting of \emph{unknown intervention targets}.